 Umbilical hernias carry the risk of becoming stuck or “incarcerated,” which could cause strong pain, nausea, vomiting, or the inability to pass gas from the rectum.
 This is an emergency, and if this happens, you should contact your doctor immediately or go to the emergency room.

 Umbilical hernias can be diagnosed by your doctor by listening to your history and performing a thorough physical examination.

 Treatments for Umbilical Hernias

 Because of the risk of incarceration and symptoms caused by the umbilical hernia, surgical repair is recommended for most patients.
-At Mount Sinai, surgical repair of small umbilical hernias is usually done using the traditional open surgery method.
-Larger umbilical hernias are classified as ventral hernias, and can be repaired open or laparoscopically.
+At Mount Sinai, surgical repair of small umbilical hernias is usually done using the traditional “open” surgery method.
+Larger umbilical hernias are classified as ventral hernias, and can be repaired with either “open” or laparoscopic techniques.

 To repair an umbilical hernia, the surgeons at Mount Sinai make an incision within or below the belly button.
 A surgical mesh, or patch, is usually placed over the site of the hernia within the muscle in order to provide long-term strength to help prevent the hernia from recurring.
 As in any operation, complications such as bleeding, infection, injury to the intestines, blood clots, or heart or lung problems may occur.
 Your surgeon will recommend testing to determine if it is safe for you to have surgery.